Bune Information

 Emotional Readiness:

 The work with any spiritual entity, especially one as potent as Bune, can be emotionally taxing.
 Practitioners should assess their emotional resilience and preparedness for potential outcomes, both expected and unforeseen.
+Bune can test Her followers – be ready for this.

 Physical Offerings:

 Consider the nature of physical offerings carefully.
 Offerings to Bune should not be made frivolously; each item presented should be thoughtfully chosen and charged with intention, reflective of Bune’s preferential tastes and historical offerings.
+Or alternatively you can go with the flow and ‘feel’ what She would like.

 Spiritual Protection: